Irish citizenship through birth or descent

 You can read more about applying for citizenship based on Irish descent or associations on the ISD website.

-You can use the online tool on the Immigration Service Delivery website to check if you are an Irish citizen by birth or decent.
+You can use the online tool on the Immigration Service Delivery website to check if you are an Irish citizen by birth or descent.

 Irish citizenship through adoption